All articles

 Club Sports

-Suppose you want to continue your experience in organized sports after leaving high school but aren't competitive enough to play on a varsity team.
+Suppose you want to continue your experience in organized sports after leaving high school, but you aren't competitive enough to play on a varsity team.
 In that case, university club sports are a solid choice.
+They’re still separate from NCAA athletics, but they’re competitive.

 Collegiate Sports